 Blended Learning is a full-time program for students in Kindergarten to grade 7.
-Students are supported through both synchronous class instruction through video conferencing, self-directed learning supported at home and inperson classes at Grauer Elementary.
+Students are supported through both synchronous online class instruction, self-directed learning supported at home and in-person classes at Grauer Elementary.

-FALL SEMESTER 2023 SEP.
-13 - JAN 29, 2024
+FALL SEMESTER 2024 SEP.
+11 - JAN 29, 2024